hughobrien/psu-constitution/README.md

 31. No canvassing shall take place on polling day within a 10-metre radius of any polling station.

-32. Nothing shall be published unless it is accompanied by the clear insertion "Issued By “Name of Campaign Manager”, Campaign Manager for “Name of Candidate”", so it is clearly identifiable from where the material is coming.
+32. Nothing shall be published unless it is accompanied by the clear insertion "Issued By 'Name of Campaign Manager', Campaign Manager for 'Name of Candidate'", so it is clearly identifiable from where the material is coming.

 33. The Returning Officer shall, where possible, make it public knowledge where any defamatory material is coming from.